Fragility, Conflict & Security: A battle for land: how EO is protecting property rights in Ukraine

 Institutions

-To guide land administration in Ukraine amidst conflict, the Fragility, Conflict and Security team of ESA’s Global Development Assistance (GDA) programme collaborated with the World Bank (WB).
-They sought to understand the impact of land grabbing on land ownership security.
+- To support land administration in conflict-affected Ukraine, ESA’s Global Development Assistance (GDA) Fragility, Conflict and Security team partnered with the World Bank to assess the impact of land grabbing on ownership security.

 Location